-Arrears - Council At 31 March 2023 the Council had Council If collection rates were to Тах Tax debt outstanding of £12.488m.
-A review deteriorate of outstanding balances suggested that an provision had allowance for doubtful debts of £9.576m was increased, for every appropriate resulting in coverage of 77% for increase in the provision However, in the current then a further contribution of doubtful debts. economic climate such an allowance might £0.664m would be required. not be sufficient.
+Arrears - Council Tax

+.At 31 March 2023 the Council had Council Tax debt outstanding of £12.488m.
+A review of outstanding balances suggested that an allowance for doubtful debts of £9.576m was appropriate resulting in coverage of 77% for doubtful debts.
+However, in the current economic climate such an allowance might not be sufficient.